Best Practices For Salesforce Integration with Third Party Applications

 Some Challenges That You May Face During the Integration

-While creating an integration application utilizing REST API or SOAP API is crucial to create the codes efficiently.
-APIs can deal with large record sets, so you should follow the right practices to ensure the efficiency of the code.
-If the codes are inefficient, it will lead to excessive APIs issues, which can lead to poor Salesforce limits and performance issues.
+Creating an integration application utilizing REST API or SOAP API is crucial to developing the codes efficiently.
+APIs can deal with large record sets, so you should follow the proper practices to ensure the efficiency of the code.
+If the codes are inefficient, it will lead to excessive API issues, which can lead to poor Salesforce limits and performance issues.

 Extensive coding is required to make your integration process successful, and you may also need to install multiple apps.
-And to keep them running efficiently, you need to keep updating your software and infrastructure.
+To keep them running efficiently, you need to keep updating your software and infrastructure.

 During Salesforce Integration, it is crucial to fix the data quality and validation issues as soon as possible.
 Merging or rejecting duplicate data, mapping data fields, etc., are common problems that may develop during the process.
 So, ensure you have an effective data management strategy to deal with such issues.